 Size yourself up:

 Don’t assume you know your size, we should get our feet measured each time we buy new footwear.
 Our feet change over time, and one model can be significantly different from another’s.
 Get fitted later in the day, as your feet swell throughout the day.
 While standing, you should have a thumbnail’s space between the tip of the shoe and the end of your longest toe.
 Always take them for a test run around the shop.
-A minor discomfort in the shop will be exaggerated during a long run.
+Minor discomfort in the shop will be exaggerated during a long run.

 Bring what you’ve been wearing: